lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   2. Parse each constituent encoded signature.
        The length of the mldsaSig is known based on the size of the ML-DSA component signature length specified by the Object ID.
-       Note that the first 32 bytes of the randomizer needs to be skipped.

      switch ML-DSA do
         case ML-DSA-44: